MarioMingarro/ClimaRep/README.md

 *Figure 6: Example of binary representativeness raster for Pol_1, showing cells classified as represented (value 1).*

 ### 3. Estimate change in climate representativeness.
-To estimate how representativeness changes, a future climate scenario is required.
+To estimate how **Representativeness Changes**, a future climate scenario is required.

-In this example, a simple virtual future climate conditions (`SpatRaster`) are created by adding a constant value to the `r_clim_present_filtered` data.
+In this example, a simple virtual future climate conditions (`SpatRaster`) are created by adding a constant value to the `r_clim_present_filtered` data:

 ```{r}
 r_clim_future <- r_clim_present_filtered + 2